piegope/doc/docs/en/rdm/windows/commands/view/panels/search/index.md

 The ***Search*** function in the ***Panels*** section of the ***View*** tab allows you to search folders and entries in the database you are currently in.
 ![Search Function](https://webdevolutions.azureedge.net/docs/en/rdm/windows/RdmWin2005.png)

 When using the ***Search*** function, a tree view is also displayed, showing exactly where the results of your search are located in the database.
 Filter options are also available when clicking on the ellipsis button.
-Learn more about them in our [Search/Filter](/rdm/windows/user-interface/status-bar/search-filter/) topic.
+Learn more about them in [Search/Filter](/rdm/windows/user-interface/status-bar/search-filter/).
 ![Filter Dialog Window](https://webdevolutions.azureedge.net/docs/en/rdm/windows/RDMWin2004.png)

 It is also possible to do a ***Quick Search***, which allows you to search through the database without displaying the tree view.
 The results are therefore more concise.